 Approximately 78.2% of survey participants concurred that the project definition and framework have the potential to result in project success.
-Within this group, 59.1% said they agreed, and 19.1% said they strongly agreed.
-These results are consistent with the Tab that emphasizes the significance of the agile framework.
-According to the survey respondents, training is one of the most important critical success factors (CSFs), as shown in the Tab below, which is consistent with the aforementioned training information.
+Within this group, 59.1% said they only agreed, and 19.1% said they highly agreed.
+These results are consistent with the Tab that emphasizes the significance of the Agile Project Management Framework/Environment.
+According to the survey respondents, training (learning culture) is one of the most important "critical success factors" (CSFs), as shown in the Tab below, which is consistent with the aforementioned training information.